ImbueProgram/imbue-program-docs/program/frontend/level-0/EXERCISES.md

 Hello!
 Welcome to the exercises for the level 0.

 To level up you will need to complete the next challenges.
-Total points required for leveling up: 300

 ## 0 - For this repository in github to submit your pull request.
 Knowledge needed: [Bash, Git]